jamesw201/Connect4/docs/HighLevelDesign.md

 ## System Overview

-Nb.
-First create the StateManager.
-Then create the Board, providing callback references to the StateManager functions, so that when a Counter enters a Slot in the Board, a callback is made to the StateManager with details of the change.

 ### System Context
 Provides a high-level view of the system and its interactions with external entities (users, other systems).

 #### Domain Entities
-Game
-Player
-Slot
-Board
-  Column { Slot[] }
-  Row { Slot[] }
-Counter

-#### Actions and Events
-Placing a Counter
-Checking for Win condition
-Switching turns
-Game over

-#### Error states
-IncorrectColumnSelection

-#### Workflow steps
-Start Game: Initialize the game with a board and two players.
-Player Turn: Allow the current player to make a move.
-Check Win/Draw: Determine if the game should end.
-End Game: Declare the winner or a draw.

-Game entities
 ```
 type Player = {
   id: number